Found 78 UK NGOs working in Algeria

 The charity is presently dormant.

-Work in Myanmar, Eritrea, France, Algeria, Uganda, Tanzania, Sudan, Somalia, Saudi Arabia, Pakistan, Mozambique, Occupied Palestinian Territories, Morocco, Libya, Lebanon, Kenya, Afghanistan, Bahrain, Iraq, Iran, Jordan, Bangladesh, India and Bosnia and Herzegovina
+Work in Bosnia and Herzegovina, Algeria, Uganda, Tanzania, Sudan, Somalia, Saudi Arabia, Pakistan, Mozambique, Occupied Palestinian Territories, Morocco, Libya, Lebanon, Kenya, Iraq, Iran, Jordan, India, France, Eritrea, Myanmar, Bangladesh, Bahrain and Afghanistan

 |